-Here's a bit of chemistry to start with; bear with me because it's not too difficult.
+Here's a bit of chemistry to start with; bear with me because it is not too difficult.

 Refining wheat by removing the fatty fraction and the bran, vitamins and protein has turned the staple of most people's diets into a high glycemic index food; it releases an insulin surge in the body causing the carbohydrate in white flour to be stored as fat.

 A sedentary lifestyle and stress too have been stirred into the health goulash; chronic illness has become the norm in western society, with 60% of adult Americans suffering from at least one disease such as high blood pressure, heart disease, diabetes or raised cholesterol, taking up 90% of the health care spend.

 Organic compounds consist in the main of hydrogen and carbon atoms.

 Thus we call them hydrocarbons; that's not so difficult, so far.

 In its saturated state, each carbon is linked to four other atoms by a single bond.

 They have, of course, a great many carbon atoms linked to even more hydrogens.

 The molecule below, for example, is linolenic acid.
 It's found in many seeds and nuts, and is what we call an essential fatty acid.
 You must have it in your diet, otherwise your brain and nerves will die; literally.

 It consists of a string of carbon atoms which are displayed in black, and the hydrogens in white, with a couple of oxygens in red thrown in.

 Hydrogenated foods have toxic byproducts that damage healthy nerves; trans fats are the very worst sort.

 If you're interested, linolenic acid comes in two forms, one is the famed Omega-3, called ALA, the other an Omega-6.
 You can read more about them at this fish oil page...

-"Organic chemistry is the chemistry of carbon compounds.
+"Organic chemistry is the science of carbon compounds.
 Biochemistry is the study of carbon compounds that crawl."

 - Mike Adams